 *At the trial, a $4 million settlement was reached.

 Where can we turn for help?

-The Keenan Law Firm understands that protecting a loved one’s rights is one of your family’s most important responsibilities.
+The Atlanta birth injury attorneys at the Keenan Law Firm understand that protecting a loved one’s rights is one of your family’s most important responsibilities.
 Just as significant, our firm understands the law so you receive the best legal representation possible.
 Together, we have mastered the intricacies of this extremely important area of law.
 Our firm has the knowledge, experience and passion to help you find out if your health care provider has been negligent.
 You deserve answers to your questions and to know what options you have.
 We collect all medical records and conduct an extensive screening process which often requires a review by several obstetrical, neurology, pathology and radiology medical experts.
 Very often an extensive review indicates that no meritorious case exists, even though the child has severe disabilities.
 Under these circumstances, the parents owe our firm no fee nor do we require reimbursement of expenses.
 In the event a meritorious case is established, with the permission of the client, the litigation process begins.
 The cases mentioned are not meant to create the expectation that the results achieved by other law firms for these clients will be the same that we achieve on behalf of our clients.
 There are many factors that influence a settlement or verdict including facts that may be unique to a client’s claim.